qst0/bitburner/README.md

 ### Oct 30th

+The break wasn't very long, I peeked back around 2300H or so and the rep was past 75k so I grabbed all of the augmentations and installed.
+I found errors in my main.js and approach...
+I need to make the server picker select_target or whatever I can it, a lot better.
+I have the data.
+So I just need to use it, and I need to think about how I don't have the data at first and how I get it by searching a few loops.
+I'm not doing things in the right order.
+Anyway, now I think it's going along well.
+It just needs to pick new targets without my intervertion...

 I spent some time cleaning up the repo and updating the README because I like that sort of thing.
 Kinda silly but fun.
 Now I should seriously take that break :-)

 Time Played: